sTsaturian/BedtimeStories/app/README.md

 ## Introduction
 This is an Android application built using Java.
 The purpose of the application is to allow children or their parents to read stories.
-The UI of the application allows users to

 ## Technologies
 * Android API 29